Approachability in unknown games: Online learning meets multi-objective optimization: A strategy by regret minimization in blocks

-\paragraph{Do we have to play in blocks?} Our strategy proceeds in blocks, unlike the ones exhibited for the case of known games, as the original strategy by~\citet{Bla56} or the more recent one by~\citet{BernShim}.
-This is because of the form of the aim $\varphi^\Psi$ we want to achieve: it is quite demanding.
-Even the calibration-based strategy considered in the proof of Lemma~\ref{lm:phixstarnotopti} performs some grouping, according to the finitely many possible values of the predicted vectors of vector payoffs.
+Our strategy proceeds in blocks, unlike the ones exhibited for the case of known games, as the original strategy by~\citet{Bla56} or the more recent one by~\citet{BernShim}, see Section~\ref{sec:setting2}.
+The calibration-based strategy considered in the proof of Lemma~\ref{lm:phixstarnotopti} also performed some grouping, according to the finitely many possible values of the predicted vectors of vector payoffs.
+This is because the target set to approach is unknown: the decision-maker approaches a sequence of expansions of this set, where the sizes $\varphi^\Psi(\ol{m}_T)$ of the expansions vary depending on the sequence of realized averages $\ol{m}_T$ of vectors of vector payoffs.
+When an approachable target set $\cC$ is given, the strategies, e.g., by~\citet{Bla56} or~\citet{BernShim}, do not need to perform any grouping.

 Actually, it is easy to prove that the following quantity, which involves no grouping in rounds, cannot be minimized in general: